Assistant Commandant of the Marine Corps: Assistant commandants of the Marine Corps

 In 1946, Congress established the position of "assistant commandant of the Marine Corps" and since then, 31 men have held the position.
-Major General Lemuel C. Shepherd Jr. was the first to hold the billet and went on to become commandant, as well as six others: Randolph M. Pate, Leonard F. Chapman Jr., Robert H. Barrow, Paul X. Kelley, James F. Amos and Joseph Dunford.
+Major General Lemuel C. Shepherd Jr. was the first to hold the billet and went on to become commandant, as well as seven others: Randolph M. Pate, Leonard F. Chapman Jr., Robert H. Barrow, Paul X. Kelley, James F. Amos, Joseph Dunford and Eric M. Smith.

 As with the commandant, the assistant commandant of the Marine Corps is appointed by the president based on advice and consent of the Senate and, once appointed, will be promoted to the grade of general.
 The duties of the assistant commandant include such authority and duties as the commandant – and with the approval of the secretary of the Navy – may delegate to or prescribe for him.
 Orders issued by the assistant commandant in performing such duties have the same effect as those issued by the commandant.
 When there is a vacancy in the office of the commandant of the Marine Corps, or during the absence or disability of the commandant, the assistant commandant shall perform the duties of the commandant until a successor is appointed or the absence or disability ceases.